Adding images to your email messages is a great way to:

 It’s important to change the settings for cell spacing, cell padding, and border size, as well as choosing an alignment setting for the table (a left-aligned table will sit to the left of your text).

 Next, add an image to the table that you just placed in the text box.
-Change the alignment of the image to match the alignment of the table to provide a bit of padding between image in text.
+Change the alignment of the image to match the alignment of the table to provide a bit of padding between image and text.

 Now you have achieved the layout effect with text-wrap around the image.